Maui’s Best Shows: Insider Recommendations

 There are some wonderful shows on Maui!
 Here are my personal picks for Maui’s best shows — the ones I recommend to my own visiting family and friends.
 I’ve seen all of these shows — most of them multiple times — and can confidently recommend them to you.

-UPDATE: This blog was updated in February 2021, but due to the continuing impacts of COVID-19 on Maui’s tourism and entertainment industries, some of the businesses, events, or activities mentioned below could possibly change their operations temporarily or permanently.
-As things are changing constantly amidst this pandemic, please check with businesses directly to verify their operating status and hours.
+UPDATE: This blog was updated in December 2021, but due to the continuing impacts of COVID-19 on Maui’s tourism and entertainment industries, some of the businesses, events, or activities mentioned below could possibly change their operations temporarily or permanently.
+Please check with these businesses directly to verify their operating status and hours.
 Mahalo!

 MY PICKS FOR MAUI’S BEST SHOWS (in no particular order)